varun1210/Fetch-Rewards-Analytics-Engineer/README.md

 - 'stg_brands': Contains records from the brands.json file.
 All keys from the file have been mapped as columns.
 - 'stg_users': Contains records from the users.json file.
 All keys from the file have been mapped as columns.

-Once the stating tables have been created, we create source tables (prefixed by 'src_') in our database.
+Once the staging tables have been created, we create source tables (prefixed by 'src_') in our database.
 These source tables have been created by further cleaning and processing of staging tables, normalizing them, enforcing a stronger schema, and define stronger relations between the entities.
 The creation of these tables is done through the automation of executing all the scripts in the `src_table_ddl/` directory.
 You can refer to the data schema for more schema related information about the tables.